banerjs/banerjs.github.io/README.md

 ## TODO

 - Create YAML files for the different sections of the resume, and fill them out
-- Make more extensible YAML for description fields

-# Nice to Haves

 - Create PDF from YAML files - add links to download the PDF